Nuntis-Spayz/sev-dot-cmds/suggestions.md

 #Utility Commands

-**.fortune** A command that picks a random fortune phrase from a set of files saved on the SD card -- using the same format as used in linus fortune files, allowing the same fortune files to be used from the fortune repository.
+**.fortune** A command that picks a random fortune phrase from a set of files saved on the SD card -- using the same format as used in Linux fortune files, allowing the same fortune files to be used from the fortune repository.